pastee/node-pastee/README.md

 ## Extra options

-The following fields can be passed into an object for the first argument of paste.submit
+The following fields can be passed into an object for the first argument of paste.paste

 * paste
 * description